achardon/brewery-hop/NOTES.md

 -use find or create in rails when creating a new brewery -accepts nested attributes for (creating brewery and review at the same time) -fetch breweries normally when there's a search, and then only look it up in the database when a user wants to know more or leave a review

-What does the review process look like?
-Am I headed in the right direction for what this project should look like?
-What else should I be thinking about/including apart from my MVP?

 Rails
 -authorization tool: cancancan, https://github.com/CanCanCommunity/cancancan